MHRA Working Papers in the Humanities

 An annual journal

-MHRA Working Papers in the Humanities is an electronic open-access journal intended to allow researchers to present initial findings or hypotheses such as might, at a more advanced stage, become eligible for publication in established scholarly journals.
+MHRA Working Papers in the Humanities is a fully peer-reviewed electronic open-access journal intended to allow researchers to present initial findings or hypotheses.
 As such it will be of particular interest to postgraduate researchers, though established scholars are also invited to submit papers.

 Working for WPH.
-Each volume has two Editors, who are normally doctoral students or postdoctoral researchers, with overlapping two-year terms of office.
+Each volume has two Editors, who are normally doctoral students, with overlapping two-year terms of office.
 There is therefore one vacancy each year for a new Editor.
 Any colleagues wishing to express an interest are warmly invited to contact the current Editors, either directly or via email@example.com.

 Submissions.
 Each annual volume is themed, and colleagues are invited to respond to the annual call for papers.
 All articles should be written in clear English and conform to MHRA Style.

 Books for review.
 WPH does not carry reviews.